-(I'm not sure how often HRD updates the web site, and once it has, the info below won't update unless you refresh your browser.)
+(Note: I'm not sure how often HRD updates their web site, and once it has, the QSO log and mapbelow won't update unless you refresh your browser.)

 My QTH is Atlanta, GA, but I got my call sign when I was living in IL, where I'm originally from, and thus the "9".
 Maybe someday (after I get my Extra-class license) I'll get a new, vanity call and stop confusing everyone with the 9 in 4-land.